 Instruction for Authors

-Manuscripts must be uploaded online or submitted through E-mail jackjusto2009@gmail.com or tjetcoet@gmail.com.
-All accepted and published manuscripts become the property of the publisher.
+Manuscripts must be uploaded online at this link.
+All accepted and published manuscripts become the publisher's property (College of Engineering and Technology, University of Dar es Salaam).

 2.1 Manuscript

-Abstract: An abstract should provide a brief summary of the research problem, methods and materials used, major findings and conclusions drawn from the work.
-Abstract should be concise and should not be about 200-300 words.
+Abstract: An abstract should provide a brief summary of the research problem, methods, and materials used, major findings, and conclusions drawn from the work.
+The abstract should be concise and should be between 150 and 300 words.
 References should not be cited in the Abstract.
-Abstract is not necessary for technical notes.
+The abstract is not necessary for technical notes.

-Conclusion and recommendation: Conclusion should be brief, pointing out the significance of the work, its limitation and advantages, application of the result and recommendations.
+Conclusion and recommendation: The conclusion should be brief, pointing out the significance of the work, its limitation and advantages, the application of the result, and recommendations.

-Nomenclature: Should list all the symbols used in alphabetical order, giving definition, and units in metric system.
-Greek letters, subscript, and superscript should be included.
+Nomenclature: This should list all the symbols used alphabetically, giving definitions and units in the metric system.
+Greek letters, subscripts, and superscripts should be included.

-References: Use surname of author and year of publication Mashaka (2006) or (Mashaka, 2006).
+Use the surname of the author and year of publication Mashaka (2006) or (Mashaka, 2006).
 Different references cited together should be in date order, for example: (Mulungu, 2017; Mwinyiwiwa and Shayo, 2015; Sechambo, 2005).
-The abbreviation “et al.”, should be used in the text when there are more than two co-authors of cited paper, for example: Khumalo et al. (2018) or (Khumalo et al., 2018) system.
+The abbreviation “et al.”, should be used in the text when there are more than two co-authors of cited papers, for example Khumalo et al. (2018) or (Khumalo et al., 2018) system.
 Reference listing at the end of the manuscript should be in alphabetical order and in the following format.

 Journal articles: Kisamo J.D. and Kitumbi E.A.
 (1998).
 Thin layer Drying of Dried Cassava Roots, Uhandisi Journal, 22(1): 13-25.